-Globular clusters are immense groups of stars, usually a hundred or two light years in diameter, which contain hundreds of thousands, or even millions of stars.
-They are mostly found in a roughly spherical region centered on the nucleus of our Galaxy, but even if they were to pass through the Galaxy, their thickly clustered stars -- as much as ten thousand times more numerous than the stars in the Solar neighborhood -- would easily exert enough gravitational force to overcome the disturbances caused by other stars passing through the cluster.
+Globular clusters are immense groups of stars, usually a hundred or two light years in diameter, which contain hundreds of thousands or even millions of stars.
+They are mostly found in a roughly spherical region centered on the nucleus of our Galaxy, but even if they were to pass through the Galaxy their thickly clustered stars -- often tens of thousands of times more numerous than the stars in the Solar neighborhood -- would easily exert enough gravitational force to overcome the disturbances caused by other stars passing through the cluster.

-Because globular clusters are so thickly strewn with stars, stars can sometimes collide inside such clusters -- something which almost never happens in the disk or halo of the galaxy -- creating more massive stars (if the stars merge), exceptionally close binaries, or catastrophically violent collisions.
-The vast majority of the stars in the clusters are fainter than the Sun, because the clusters are invariably very old -- more than ten billion years old, and in some cases almost as old as the oldest galaxies.
-Brighter stars are usually Red Giants -- stars in the process of dying -- or much more rarely, the result of the collision and merging of smaller stars.
+Because globular clusters are so thickly strewn with stars, stars can sometimes collide inside such clusters -- something which almost never happens anywhere else in the galaxy -- creating more massive stars (if the stars merge), exceptionally close binaries or catastrophically violent collisions.
+The vast majority of the stars in the clusters are fainter than the Sun because the clusters are invariably very old -- typically more than ten billion years old, and in some cases almost as old as the oldest galaxies.
+Brighter stars in globular clusters are usually Red Giants -- stars in the process of dying -- or much more rarely the result of the collision and merging of smaller stars.

 (D. Williams, N. A. Sharp, AURA, NOAO, NSF apod010611)